BIIFSweden/I2K2024-MTIWorkshop/README.md

 PIPEX will calculate the segmentation and create a `cell_data.csv` file with all markers quantified by cell.
 You can find the results in the generated `analysis` directory inside your `data` folder.
 Amongst other things, you will find:

-- `segmentation_data.npy` file: the labelled cell regions in numpy array format (for further computing analysis)
+- `segmentation_data.npy` file: the labelled cell regions in numpy array format (for further computing analysis).
 - `segmentation_mask_show.jpg` file: the cell segmentation mask over the first image (usually DAPI) in JPG format.
-- `cell_data.csv` file: the Flow Cytometry Standard file (as CSV) with cell segmentation metadata and all markers intensities calculated (and clustering if analysis command has been performed).
+- `cell_data.csv` file: the Flow Cytometry Standard file (as CSV) with cell segmentation metadata and all markers intensities calculated (and clustering if analysis step has been performed).

 Analysis